abhipavi/emotion-detection/README.md

 * Import the relevant h5 and JSON files into the real_time_detection.ipynb notebook.
 * Run all cells in the real_time_detection.ipynb notebook to perform real-time emotion recognition.

+# Emotion Recognition with Deep Learning

+This project aims to develop deep learning models for emotion recognition using facial expressions.
+The models are trained on the FER (Facial Expression Recognition) dataset, which contains grayscale images of faces labeled with one of seven emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral.

+## How to Run the Project on Google Colab

+### 1. Open the Notebook in Google Colab
+Navigate to the cloned repository directory and open the notebook `model training code.ipynb` in Google Colab.

+### 2. Install Dependencies
+Make sure to install any required dependencies by running the necessary code cells or importing the required libraries.

+### 3. Pre-process the Data
+Run the code cells responsible for pre-processing the FER dataset.
+This includes converting CSV data to numpy arrays, splitting the dataset into training and testing sets, and visualizing the data distribution.

+### 4. Data Augmentation
+Perform data augmentation to balance the distribution of emotion classes in the dataset.
+This step involves generating additional images by applying transformations such as flipping, rotation, and filtering to the existing images.

+### 5. Build and Train the Models
+Build different deep learning models (VGG16, InceptionV3, VGG19, Xception) for emotion recognition using the pre-processed and augmented dataset.
+Compile the models with appropriate loss functions, optimizers, and evaluation metrics.
+Train the models on the training data and monitor their performance using validation data.

+### 6. Evaluate the Models
+Evaluate the trained models on the test dataset to assess their accuracy and performance.
+This step involves calculating metrics such as accuracy, loss, precision, recall, and F1-score.

+### 7. Save the Models
+Save the trained models and their weights for future use or real-time testing.

+### 8. Real-Time Testing
+You can load the saved models and use them for real-time emotion recognition using the real time detection.ipynb.
+The testing must be done on a local machine as it requires access to a webcam.